-HE increasing prevalence of tuberculosis among the North American Indians has for some time attracted attention, and the results of a detailed investigation of hygiene in the Indian reservations form the subject of a report by Dr. Ales Hrdlička, published in the 42nd Bulletin of the Bureau of | American Ethnology.
+HE increasing prevalence of tuberculosis among the North American Indians has for some time attracted attention, and the results of a detailed investigation of hygiene in the Indian reservations form the subject of a report by Dr. Ales Hrdlicka, published in the 42nd Bulletin of the Bureau of | American Ethnology.

-FIG. 1.-A Kiva of Spruce-Tree House-a large ruin in Mesa Verde Park, Colorado.
+Fig. 1.-A Kiva of Spruce-Tree House-a large ruin in Mesa Verde Park, Colorado.

 The facts disclosed in the course of this inquiry are striking and alarming.
-This disease, which threatens to exterminate the Indian population, seems not to have existed among the natives of the continent prior to the arrival of the whites.
-While the country was still largely unsettled they were accustomed to a natural and active life, were inured to hardship, and were, as a rule, provided with more suitable food.
+This disease, which threatens to exterminate the Indian population, seems not to have existed among the natives of the continent prior to hardship, and were, as a rule, provided with more suitable food.
 These conditions have changed with the advance of civilisation.
 At present the Indian is more susceptible to the disease than the white man: in other words, his system is less immune owing to the more recent introduction of infection among the race.